 Joel McHale is without a doubt one of the most sought-after comedians in the country.
 Armed with a razor-sharp wit, McHale served as the host of E!’s long-running pop culture clip show “The Soup” for an impressive 12 seasons.
 His sarcastic stylings also earned him legions of fans as the snarky lawyer turned community college student on NBC/Yahoo’s cult favorite “Community.”
 McHale most recently starred in CBS’s “The Great Indoors” and has also appeared on “Conan” and “The X-Files.”

 This show is 18+.
+Please note, there is a 2 item minimum in the showroom.
 Tickets will be available for pick up at the box office prior to the show (they are generally available 1.5-2 hrs prior to showtime).